-But there will surely come a time, probably several years this side the Millennium, when this beast must be not only shaken, but utterly destroyed at the place where he now has his scat and throne in Italy.
-See Daniel 7, 11.
-I beheld because of the voice of the great words which the horn spake: I beheld even till the beast was slain, and his body given to the burning This statement of Daniel is wonderfully corroborated by St. John.
+But there will surely come a time, probably several years this side the Millennium, when this beast must be not only shaken, but utterly destroyed at the place where he now has his seat and throne in Italy.
+See I beheld because of the voice of the Danie 7.
+11. great words which the horn spake : I beheld even till the beast was slain, and his body given to the burning flame.
+This statement of Daniel is wonderfully corroborated by St. John.
 See Rev. 18, 8.
-Therefore shall her plagues come in one day, death, and mourning, and famine; and she shall be utterly burned with fire: for strong is the Lord God who judgeth her, i.e. the little horn, seen by Daniel among the ten, or the woman sitting on many waters, seen by St. John; for it is both one-the papal power.
-But when Italy, the seat of this beast, shall come to be thus destroyed, and suddenly sunk into the sea, other Catholic countries will not so much lay it to heart, as immediately to repent, but will consider it only one of those convulsions in nature, to which the earth is always subject, and consequently will remain in their ignorance and bigotry, mourning over the sad fate of the seat of the beast: for who but its friends will mourn over the destruction of the great engine of the devil to persecute St. John, by the spirit of prophecy, has minutely pointed out this circumstance, where he represents those who survive the destruction of Italy, as saying, Alas, alas, that great city, that was clothed in fine linen, and purple, and scarlet, and decked with .

-gold, and precious stones, and pearls: for in one hour so great riches is come to nought.
+There fore shall her plagues come in one day, death, and mourning, and famine : and she shall be utterly burned with fire : for strong is the Lord God who judgeth her, i.e. the little horn, seen by Daniel among the ten, or the woman sitting on many waters, seen by St. John; for it is both one-the papal power.
+But when Italy, the seat of this beast, shall come to be thus destroyed, and suddenly sunk into the sea, other Catholic countries will not so much lay it to heart, as immediately to repent, but will consider it only one of those convulsions in nature, to which the earth is always subject, and consequently will remain in their ignorance and bigotry, mourning over the sad fate of the seat of the beast ; for who but its friends will mourn over the destruction of the great engine of the devil to persecute the saints.
+St. John, by the spirit of prophecy, has minutely pointed out this circumstance, where he represents those who survive the destruction of Italy, as saying, Alus, alas, that great city, that was clothed in fine linen, and pumple, and warlet, and dicked with gold, and precious stones, and pearls : for in one hour so great riches is come to nought.
 Chap.
 18, 16, 17.